ADB-BINACA

-ADB-BINACA is a cannabinoid designer drug that has been found as an ingredient in some synthetic cannabis products.
+ADB-BINACA (also known as ADMB-BZINACA using EMCDDA naming standards) is a cannabinoid designer drug that has been found as an ingredient in some synthetic cannabis products.
 It was originally developed by Pfizer as a potential analgesic, and is a potent agonist of the CB1 receptor with a binding affinity (Ki) of 0.33 nM and an EC50 of 14.7 nM.

-ADB-BUTINACA
+Adb-Butinaca

 The analogue with a 1-butyl substitution on the indazole ring rather than 1-benzyl has also been sold as a designer drug under the name ADB-BINACA, but is now more commonly referred to as ADB-BUTINACA to avoid confusion with the benzyl compound.
-It is a similarly potent CB1 agonist, with an EC50 of 6.36 nM.
+It is a similarly potent CB1 agonist, with a binding affinity of 0.29nM for CB1 and 0.91nM for CB2, and an EC50 of 6.36 nM for CB1.